Contents

 The missing invoice could be a matter of timing, or the vendor has not submitted the invoice through the correct channel.

-With a nonprofit purchasing system, you have complete visibility into your Spend.
+With nonprofit business management software, you have complete visibility into your Spend.

-You now have a process for Spend control and proactively authorizing the spending.
+You now have a process for Spending control and it and help you with proactive spend management.

 But you need the same information in your accounting system to book the cost.